Our rating(3.8/5)

 The portable terminal is intended for use within 100 metres on fixed premises, for example for table-side ordering or queue-busting.
 The countertop terminal needs the power cable to function, so it can only be used at a fixed till point.

-Both the portable and fixed terminals can integrate with a choice of 500+ compatible point of sale (POS) systems so you don’t have to enter transaction totals manually on the card machine to accept payments.
+Both the portable and fixed terminals integrate with a choice of 500+ point of sale (POS) systems so you don’t have to enter transaction totals manually on the card machine to accept payments.
 Instead, the POS software sends transaction amounts to the card machine, and the card machine communicates the status of payments back to the POS system.

 If you have particular hardware requirements or concerns about features, we recommend asking the sales rep about it.